 Chances are you’ve heard of this city many times, or have been there yourself.
 But there’s one special activity here that you can’t find anywhere else in the Catskills—or NYC, for that matter: Rail Explorers is a company that will rent you a rail bike for a beautiful ride on the old Ulster and Delaware Railroad that runs along the Esopus Creek.
 And yes, there are a ton of trees along the way.
 This will be a leaf-peeping adventure you’re sure to remember—you can even pair the ride with a fancy dinner on the Grand Bellevue meal train.

 Places to eat: Phoenicia Diner for breakfast, Brio’s for pizza, or Woodstock Brewing for brews and bar food (and tacos!).

 Where to stay: The Graham & Co.
 Hotel or Scribner’s Catskills Lodge

 Other activities: Take advantage of the surrounding trails for hiking, running, or biking: Giant Ledge, Kaaterskill Falls, and Overlook Mountain are all great outdoor spaces to explore

-How to get there: The best way to get here is by car, where you’ll travel north on I-87 for a majority of the drive
+How to get there: Hop in a car and travel north on I-87 for a majority of the drive.

 Sign up here for our daily NYC email and be the first to get all the food/drink/fun New York has to offer.